OpenLiberty/ci.maven/docs/installation-configuration.md

     </plugin>
  ```

 * Install from a given location.
-The `runtimeUrl` sub-parameter specifies a location of the Liberty's runtime `.jar` or `.zip` file to install.
+The `runtimeUrl` sub-parameter specifies a location of the Liberty runtime `.jar` or `.zip` file to install.
 The `licenseCode` is only needed when installing from `.jar` file.
  ```xml
     <plugin>
         <groupId>net.wasdev.wlp.maven.plugins</groupId>